GabrielFlores8227/Tmux-Config/README.md

 # ⭐ Tmux Setup

-This repository contains a configuration file for Tmux that includes keybindings and plugins.
+This repository contains my personal tmux configuration files.
+Tmux is a terminal multiplexer that allows me to manage multiple terminal sessions within a single window.
+With this configuration, I have customized my tmux setup to enhance my productivity and streamline my workflow.

 ## 📝 List of Plugins